 The Lagotto Romagnolo developed in Italy, has a unique waterproof coat of woolly texture with curls forming the topcoat and a woolly undercoat.
 The curls should never be twisted to form thin cords.
 Instead it has tight, ring shaped curls evenly distributed over all the body and tail, with visible undercoat.
 But the curls on the head and cheeks are not as tight forming abundant eyebrows, whiskers and beard.
 The coat is clipped to a maximum of 4 cms (1.5 inches), but on the head it can be longer.
 The coat should never be clipped short preventing it from curling or assessment of texture, nor may it be brushed up in the fashion of the Poodles and Bichon Frisé breeds.
 The correct clip is unpretentious and contributes to accentuate the natural, rustic appearance.

-The Portuguese Water Dog developed in Portugal has a distinctive but profuse coat composed of two different types of coat, with the line between not clearly defined.
+The Portuguese Water Dog (PWD) developed in Portugal has a distinctive but profuse coat composed of two different types of coat, with the line between not clearly defined.
 Both without undercoat, it should cover the whole body except under forelegs and thigh.
 The photo below on the left shows the two types of coat:

-- The dog on the left has a short coat with curls, with the curls often not apparent until maturity or even at 3-4 years of age.
+- The PWD on the left has a short coat with curls, with the curls often not apparent until maturity or even at 3-4 years of age.

 - The other two PWD's in the first photo on the left (the one in the middle and on the right of the first photo and the photo on the right) have fairly long, loosely waved hair with a slight sheen, especially on the head and ears.